top of page

 Kusa Ivan Mayerhofer

 Kusa Ivan Mayerhofer first entered the temple gate in January of 2007 while a graduate student at the University of Michigan, Ann Arbor.
-Ten years later and counting, from his home in Colorado Springs, he continues to enter the temple gate to practice with the teachers and Sangha of the Buddhist Society for Compassionate Wisdom sharing clear seeing, skillful dharma teaching, and a wide perspective.
+He continues to enter the temple gate to practice with the teachers and Sangha of the Buddhist Society for Compassionate Wisdom sharing clear seeing, skillful dharma teaching, and a wide perspective.
 He was ordained as a Dharma Teacher in 2014 at our New York City Temple.

 DSC02865_edited.jpg